-LACERA MISSION STATEMENT
+LACERA MISSION STATEMENT:

-We Produce, Protect, and Provide the Promised Benefits to our Members
+We Produce, Protect, and Provide the Promised Benefits

-LACERA's mission is to "produce, protect, and provide the promised benefits to our members."
+LACERA's mission is to "produce, protect, and provide the promised benefits."
 LACERA aims to fulfill its mission through prudent investment and conservation of plan assets, in accordance with the Investment Beliefs that frame its Investment Policy Statement and in consideration of actuarial analysis.